Magic Player shows up and wins One Piece TCG pre-release with no preparation.

 It’s Tuesday, I haven’t been playing anything new recently, and I need something to write about this week because breaking a habit is the killer of goals.

 So today I’m just going to be rambling about resource systems in card games, mostly collectible card games.
-Also I’m going to be focused on what I’m calling Primary resource systems, IE, the resource generally used to take actions in the game.
+Also I’m going to be focused on what I’m calling primary resource systems: the resource generally used to take actions in the game.

 Yes, life and cards in hand are resources.
 They’re not what we’re talking about today.

-As a brief note, this is going to be in roughly chronological order of the games release, and non-exhaustive as it’s only going to cover games I’ve played.
+I’m going in roughly chronological order of game release date, and I’m only going to cover games I’ve played.
 I’ll quickly explain the mechanic, I’ll give my opinion on in, and I’ll move on.

 Ancient Era

-Yes, I could have called it something else, but all these games came out over 25 years ago.
+Yes, I could have called it something else, but all these games came out over 25 years ago, and I want to cause my editor pain.

 Magic: The Gathering – 1993

-The oldest card game in this list, Magic is an undeniable influence on pretty much everything on this list, either mechanically or thematically.
+As the oldest card game on this list, Magic is an undeniable influence on pretty much everything else, either mechanically or thematically.

-It’s primary resource system is lands.
-Lands are a card type that go into the players primary deck, a single one can be played each turn.
-They’re turned sideways to use them, and at the start of a players turn, all of their lands refresh.
+Its primary resource system is lands.
+Lands are a card type that go into the player’s primary deck, and they can play a single land each turn.
+Lands are turned sideways to use them, and at the start of a player’s turn, all of their lands refresh.
+Cards have costs, and using a land pays for 1 unit in a card’s cost, so on your second turn you can play a card that costs 2, or two cards that cost 1, etc.

 They are also deeply flawed.
 You don’t have to take my word for it on that one, because once we get to the “modern” era of card games in this list, it will become clear that every card game in the last 10 years started with someone looking at lands, and going “Yeah, no, we’re not doing that.”

-That said, their use as resource trackers and “1 a turn” escalation element means that almost everyone else is going to copy them.
+That said, the invention of lands as resource trackers and “1 a turn” escalation element works neatly, and leads to every future game trying to copy them.

 Pokemon TCG – 1996

-However, unlike Magic, most cards in Pokemon are “free”to play, with Pokemon themselves simply not doing very much until they have enough energy to use their attacks.
-Pokemon also has a lot more card draw then Magic, so getting stuck with clogged hands is rarer, but still happens.
+However, unlike Magic, most cards in Pokemon are “free”to play.
+It’s just that the Pokemon themselves don’t do much until you have enough energy to use their attacks.
+Pokemon also has a lot more card draw than Magic, so getting stuck with clogged hands is rarer (but still happens).

-As a result, instead of an escalating resource pool, energy is more a set of thresholds that can be manipulated and protected, especially when you consider that if the Pokemon that energy is attached to is knocked out, that energy is lost.
+As a result, instead of an escalating resource pool, energy is more a set of thresholds that can be manipulated and protected.
+Plus, if the Pokemon that the energy is attached to is knocked out, that energy is lost.
 And you can still only play one Energy per turn.

-I do think it’s worth noting that TCG Pocket, the mobile friendly varient of the Pokemon TCG got rid of Energy when it had the chance.
+I do think it’s worth noting that TCG Pocket, the mobile friendly variant of the Pokemon TCG released in 2024, got rid of energy.

 Yu-Gi-Oh – 1999